ICIJ/datashare-docs/concepts/cli-stages.md

 # CLI stages

 The CLI stages are primarly intented to be run for an instance of Datashare that uses non-embedded resources (ElasticSearch, database, key/value memory store).
-This allows you to distribute so heaving stage between several servers.
+This allows you to distribute heaving tasks between servers.

 ## 1. SCAN